geek-ai/MAgent/doc/get_started.md

 In this environment, predators are pursuing preys.
 Predators can get rewards by attacking preys.
 The predators and preys are trained by Deep Q-Network.
 After training, predators learn to lock preys by cooperating with each other.
+See the source file [api_demo.py](../examples/api_demo.py) to know the basic api and workload of MAgent.
 See also [train_pursuit.py](../examples/train_pursuit.py) to know how the above agents are trained.

 ## Watch video